 While everything else about electric vehicles seems to be great, the plugging them in part is causing issues.
 It’s similar to stressing about your cellphone battery lasting through the day without a portable charger.

 People describe it as a lack of control they don’t feel comfortable with.
 This feeling is not unwarranted, as limited charging infrastructure has been a real issue.

 Along with this, range limitations cause people to distrust their electric car’s mileage abilities.

-Close your eyes and picture this.
-You’re cruising along in your new electric vehicle.
-You’re saving money on fuel.
-You’re doing good for the environment.
-Everyone is envious of your cutting-edge lifestyle.
-Life is pretty good.
+Close your eyes and imagine this.
+You’re cruising along in your new electric vehicle, saving money on fuel and doing good for the environment.
+Everyone is envious of your cutting-edge lifestyle, and life is pretty good.

-But then you glance over your dashboard and realize your battery is running pretty low.
+But then you glance over your dashboard and realise your battery is running pretty low.
 You pass gas stations knowing they can’t help you.
-You need juice and you need it quick.
+You need juice, and you need it quick.
 But where will you go?

 It’s a fear that haunts many electric vehicle owners: Where will they charge their car?